 You should review your contracts early if you think that your business, or your suppliers, may not be able to perform contractual obligations as a result of the coronavirus outbreak.
 This will allow you to identify your risks, and put in place appropriate mitigation.

-Coordinate your approach
+Coordinate your overall approach